skywalkerSam/starboy-blogs/_data/posts/The-Human-Condition.md

 &nbsp;

-Blinded by hatred and arrogance, ignorant of the open facts, the inability to reason critically, the unwillingness to accept change, and the simple fact that everything changes and nothing lasts forever…
+&emsp; Blinded by hatred and arrogance, ignorant of the open facts, the inability to reason critically, the unwillingness to accept change, and the simple fact that everything changes and nothing lasts forever…

 &nbsp;